Responsible Disclosure

 • Please include any plans or intentions for public disclosure.

-We will use the following criteria to prioritize and triage submissions.
+We will use the following criteria to prioritise and triage submissions.

 What we would like to see from you:

-• Well-written reports in English or Lithuanian will have a higher chance of resolution;
+• Well-written reports in English will have a higher chance of resolution;

 • Reports that include proof-of-concept code equip us to better triage;